RobertDresler/SwiftUINavigation/README.md

 - ✅ Built on native SwiftUI components, leveraging state-driven architecture in the background
 - ✅ Clearly separates the navigation and presentation layers
 - ✅ Perfect for everything from simple apps to large-scale projects
-- ✅ The preferred architecture is MV (Model-View), however, you can still adapt it to fit your needs – is even compatible with TCA ([See Examples app](#Explore-Examples-App))
+- ✅ You can choose any architecture that fits your needs—MV, MVVM, or even TCA
 - ✅ Fully customizable to fit your specific needs
 - ✅ Inspired by the well-known Coordinator pattern but without the hassle of manually managing parent-child relationships
 - ✅ Supports iOS 16 and later—with zoom transition on the stack available starting from iOS 18